 Almost every day, someone calls The Dave Ramsey Show to ask Dave if he thinks they’re ready to buy a home.
 But there’s another side of homeownership that doesn’t get as much attention: When are you ready to sell your house?

 It’s an important question to answer since selling at the wrong time can cause trouble for years to come.

-Of course, the decision of when to sell your house isn’t solely based on market conditions.
+Of course, the decision to sell your house isn’t based solely on market conditions.
 You have to take your personal situation into account—and that’s where expert advice comes in handy.

 1. You’ve got equity on your side.

 For most homeowners, being financially ready to sell your house comes down to one factor: equity.
 During the housing meltdown of 2008–09, millions of homeowners found themselves with negative equity, which meant they owed more on their homes than they were worth.